mendix/docs/content/apidocs-mxsdk/mxsdk/old-version/setting-up-your-development-environment.md

 To set up a working directory for your script, follow these steps:

 1. First, create a new directory and initialize it for use with the Node.js package manager `npm`.
 Using `--yes` skips several unimportant questions.
-This creates a [package.json](https://docs.npmjs.com/files/package.json)with default contents.
+This creates a [package.json](https://docs.npmjs.com/files/package.json) with default contents.
 Through this file you control your `npm` package.

     ```bash
     $ mkdir my-app-generator